 2. Which doctor should I consult if my child has torticollis?

 Ask your child’s pediatrician first.
-She may recommend a surgeon or physiotherapist depending on the severity of the condition.
+They may recommend a surgeon or physiotherapist depending on the severity of the condition.

 3. Can torticollis be prevented?